michelin/API-360/README.md

 ![API 360](img/Banner.png)

-API 360° Fresco is a creative workshop concept which aims to build and test the API awareness.
-Targeting technical and non-technical profiles, it can help erasing fake-beliefs around APIs.
-API 360° explains some concepts and also show the links between these concepts.
+API 360° Fresco is a creative, educative workshop concept which aims to build and test the API awareness.
+Targeting technical and non-technical profiles, it can help understanding API concepts and erasing fake-beliefs around APIs.
+API 360° enables to highligh the links between these API concepts.

-This workshop is collaborative, empirical & entertaining.
+This workshop is collaborative & entertaining.

-Common fake-beliefs around APIs:
-- The API Manager hosts APIs,
-- The API Key is here to secure the API.

 **Ideal number of attendees: 4 to 8**
 **Format: on site or remotely with a digital workplace (Mural, Miro, Draft.io, etc.)**